 It is evident that the antibodies and other components of breast milk show little change during proper storage.
 In contrast, breast milk produced by the mother’s body changes in composition according to the baby’s growth, altering the components to his changing needs.

 This is why it is better to use frozen or refrigerated breast milk as soon as possible.
 Breast milk doesn’t last forever, so remember to write the date on the bottle or bag before you store it.
+It is also important to know proper breast milk storage techniques.

 You need a few supplies to keep breast milk fresh and safe for your baby after pumping such as:

-Guidelines for Safe Storage of Breast Milk*
+Guidelines for Safe Breast Milk Storage*

 |Room temperature||77°F or 25°C||4 – 6 hours||Containers should be covered and kept as cool as possible; covering the container with a cool towel may keep milk cooler.|